wizardone/flickrr/README.md

 ### Code coverage
 Code coverage is provided by [codecov.io](https://codecov.io/gh/wizardone/flickrr)

+### Application specifics

+The app saves the last 10 searches of the user in order.
+The login/registration forms are extremely lightweight, there is no deep login involved.
+The main page shows the last public picture on Flickr, no matter whether someone is logged in or not.

 ### Install locally
 In case anybody actually wants to use this on his local machine there is